xmos/lib_mic_array/doc/rst/src/overview.rst

 factor.
 Each PDM data block will contain exactly enough PDM samples to produce one new mic array (multi-channel) output sample.

-Step 2: First Stage Decimation
+Step 2: First stage decimation
 ------------------------------

 The conversion from the high-sample-rate PDM stream to lower-sample-rate PCM